ghtorrent/ghtorrent.org/faq.md

 #### _I 've seen weird commit timestamps_

 Git records the commit timestamp on the developer's workstation.
-If the clock is missconfigured, timestamps will be weird.
+If the clock is misconfigured, timestamps will be weird.
 We have seen timestamps such as `0000-01-01 00:00` or `2034-12-31 23:59`.
 GitHub and GHTorrent do not process the timestamps in any way.